 Shared hosting is like renting a small storefront.
 If your business grows and you need more space to accommodate additional products.
 You might outgrow the storefront’s limitations.

-Similarly, your website will gain popularity and experiences higher traffic volumes.
+Similarly, your website will gain popularity and experience higher traffic volumes.
 The shared hosting environment might struggle to handle the increased load, leading to slower performance.

 Think of WordPress hosting as a scalable pop-up shop.
 As your business flourishes, you can expand your shop’s size and offerings effortlessly.